achrafkeddour/Linux-basics/ns2.md

 **7. Verify the Installation**

-Test the installation by running:
+Test the installation by running: (we suppose that you have a file named 'hello.tcl' with its content)

 ```
 achraf@VivoBookASUS:~/ns-allinone-2.35/ns-2.35$ ns hello.tcl